-When you first enroll in Clover Health Classic (HMO), we let you know the amount of the penalty.
-Your Part D late enrollment penalty is considered your plan premium.
+The Part D late enrollment penalty is added to your monthly premium.
+When you first enroll in Clover Health Value (HMO), we let you know the amount of the penalty.

+Your Part D late enrollment penalty is considered part of your plan premium.